QGEP/docs/en/installation-guide/database-initialization.rst

   * Change to this database

-* Create a new schema with the name `qgep` (no more necessary with database release 1.0 or higher)

 * Open an :ref:`SQL-query` Window and create the extensions (if they're not created yet)

   * ``CREATE EXTENSION hstore;``